paxfeline/hearsay/README.md

 ### `data-consumer` attribute:

 You can add a `data-consumer` attribute to any HTML element.
-The value is interpretted as the code for a function.
+The value is interpreted as the code for a function.

   #### `data-consumer` function: